MemeLoaider/studious-winner/README.md

 Folder **different-stuff** contains some many things that relate to my work in most universal manner.
 Feel free to peek inside!

 Folder **party-service** contains a simple microservice project on python with flask framework.
-Work in progress...
+For running in docker-compose (or any other variant) a file with environment variables has to be created.
+For example, **.env**.
+The list of environment variables:
+* FLASK\_ENV - specifies current environment.
+* SQLALCHEMY\_DATABASE\_URI - URI for connecting to the database with object relational mapping.
+Example of URI: "mysql+pymysql://root:1234@db:3306/mysql".
+Pay closer attention to the hostname of database, because when application is run via docker-compose the name of database is equal to the name of service that uses database image inside **docker-compose.yml** file.
+* MYSQL\_ROOT\_PASSWORD - represents DB root password.
+* MYSQL\_DATABASE - represents base database.
+For example, mysql.
+* MYSQL\_USER - specifies database user.
+* MYSQL\_PASSWORD - specifies db user's password.

 Folder **party-service-testing** contains a simple testing project for testing **party-service** api.
 For testing in environment special file called **.env** has to be created (you can call it whatever you want but it should contain environment variables).